Art & Design | Level 2

 - Photography, printmaking, fashion and textiles

 Why the MET?

-The MET's vibrant art department has a broad range of staff who are all practising artists and designers involved in the region's buzzing art and design scene.
+The MET's vibrant Creative Industries department has a broad range of staff who are all practising artists and designers involved in the region's buzzing art and design scene.
 Our staff are here help you realise your potential.

 Our experienced teaching staff are passionate about their areas of expertise and are committed to helping you to attain your learning goals and meet your personal aims.

-You will work in artists’ studios with access to our 3D workshop, darkroom, printmaking studio, Mac suites and pattern cutting room.
+Northbrook MET is renowned for its creative industries courses.
+You will work in state-of-the-art artists’ studios with access to our 3D workshop, darkroom, printmaking studio, Mac suites and pattern cutting room.

 Without a doubt, one of the reasons we know you will love studying at Northbrook MET is the renowned creative facilities and atmosphere at our West Durrington Campus.
 The campus is a dedicated arts space, with the art & design courses running alongside theatre arts and music courses.
 You will collaborate with like-minded, passionate students and benefit from the various creative projects that take place, such as theatre shows, music gigs and art exhibitions.
 The campus is regularly used by professional creatives, which further highlights the quality of our industry-standard facilities.

 Northbrook MET is renowned for its Creative Industries courses, which take place within the fantastic facilities at our West Durrington Campus.

 Our state-of-the-art studios and workshops are equipped for a wide range of art and design disciplines including painting and drawing, 3D design, textiles and fashion, graphics, printmaking, wood, metal, ceramics, plaster and photography.

 Our IT suites have Macs and PCs and our extensive learning resources facilitate the research that will accompany your practical work.